Exxodus-sama/Media-Searcher/README.md

 # Media-Searcher
-A web-app that allows the user to view information on video games and movies and to compile them for future reference.
+A web-app that allows the user to view information on movies.

+In a future update, the app will be able to find information on video games.